iterative/katacoda-scenarios/basics/sharing-data/step2.md

 # Using a central data storage

-In the last example we saw that from `workspace-b` it is possible to pull/push data from/to `workspace-a`, but we cannot do these from `workspace-a`.
+In the last example we saw that from `workspace-b` it is possible to pull/push data from/to `workspace-a`, but we cannot do the same from `workspace-a`.
 Actually, on `workspace-a` we can add the cache of `workspace-b` as a remote storage, and then we would be able to synchronize data from both sides.